CTSRD-CHERI/cheri-exercises/src/exercises/debug-and-disassemble/README.md

 program structure and code generation, particularly relating to control flow, between the two compilation targets.

-First, use `llvm-objdump` to disassemble and explore the two binaries from the previous exercise:
+First, use `llvm-objdump` on the host (which you can find at `~/cheri/output/sdk/bin/llvm-objdump`, unless you have altered `cheribuild`'s default paths) to disassemble and explore the two binaries from the previous
+exercise:

 1. Using `llvm-objdump -dS`, disassemble the `print-pointer-riscv` and `print-pointer-cheri` binaries.